Key Takeaways

 Does HTTPS mean your website is secure?

 No, HTTPS doesn’t protect your website from an attack.
-It still may be vulnerable to downgrade attacks, SSL/TLS vulnerabilities, Heatbleed, Poodle, Logjam, hacks of a website, server or network, software vulnerabilities, brute force attacks and distributed denial of service (DDOS) attacks.
+It still may be vulnerable to downgrade attacks, SSL/TLS vulnerabilities, Heatbleed, Poodle, and Logjam.

 What are some problems with migrating to HTTPS?

-Some things that could go wrong include preventing Google from crawling the HTTP version of the site or preventing site crawls in general, content duplication issues, with both HTTPS and HTTP versions of the pages showing; and different versions of the page showing on HTTP and HTTPS.
+There could be content duplication issues, with both HTTPS and HTTP versions of the pages showing.
+Different versions of the page may show on HTTP and HTTPS.

 4. Make sure you add fresh, high-quality and long pieces of content

-Google loves frequent updates.
-Simply put, if you update your website often with high-quality and fresh content, search engines will love you for it.
+Simply put, if you update your website regularly with high-quality, fresh content, search engines will love you for it.
 Research shows that publishing new content will bring in more traffic.

 Your freshness score

-Remember to update old content
+Remember to update old content.

-The goal of adding fresh content should not be to update just to update but it should be to benefit the visitors of your website so you increase your engagement, how long they stay on your website and how many pages they visit.
-Updating older content works well to earn fresh links to your content.
+This way, you increase your engagement, how long they stay on your website, and how many pages they visit.
+Updating older content can help you earn fresh links to your content.

 Pro tip: Learn how to choose which content to update.